nolanyee/data-science-portfolio/depth-map-generator/README.md

 *Note the assignment of "convex" here is arbitrary, because depending on the z component of the light vector, the convexity assumption may result in a concave looking surface in the normal map.
 Adding to the complexity, sometimes during integration of the normal map the convexity will be reversed again.
 It is best to examine the depth map at the end and invert it if necessary.*

 ### Determination of Light Direction
 The light direction is assumed to be the direction in which there is the most contrast in slices of the image.
 (Slice is used here to refer to a vector of pixel values that are in a straight line in the image).
 This is because the midtone areas tend to be oriented orthogonally (or at least not close to parallel) to the light direction on the image plane.
 This means when moving along the light direction there will be fewer pixels in the midtones and more pixels in the highlights and shadows.
-This can be seen the the illustration below.
+This can be seen in the illustration below.

 <img src="images/DepthMapFig22b.png" width ="900">

 Slicing in the light direction typically yields a distribution that is skewed towards the extremes, while slicing in other directions will result in a distribution that has more intermediate values.
 This means that the sum of squared deviations from the mean in each slice should be greater in the light direction.
-This leads to the first component of the light direction desirability score, which is the total sum of squared deviations from the individal slice means (not from the total mean, since that would be the same regardless of slice direction).
+This leads to the first component of the light direction desirability score, which is the total sum of squared deviations from the individual slice means (not from the total mean, since that would be the same regardless of slice direction).

 Also notice that adjacent slices are more similar to each other in the direction of the light than in other directions.
-This leads to the second component of the light direction desirability score, which is the sum of squared deviations from the adjacent slice (calculated for each slice then totalled).
+This leads to the second component of the light direction desirability score, which is the sum of squared deviations from the adjacent slice (calculated for each slice then totaled).

 The light direction and the actual geometry of the surface both contribute to the variability of the slices, as can be seen in the following example: